 What to Do: Embrace it!
 Pay attention.
 Take notes!

 But be careful, because there is a twist to this story.
 Whenever jargon catches on, and things move quickly, brace yourself because everyone will upgrade their lingo to look legit.
 People re-label everything with a catchy new word.
-Don’t blindly accept that something old is useless become magical when it gets a hip new name.
+Don’t blindly accept that something old is useless becomes magical when it gets a hip new name.

 One more thing.
 Don’t forget that emerging means that something big is becoming clear.
 Emerging thoughts, methodologies, and industries must eventually gain real prominence.

 Otherwise, it was a cool idea that never went anywhere.
 But know that—with or without prominence—people will insist on using the lingo as if it actually still matters.
 They’ll write books, organize conferences, and maybe even give a TED Talk. ◼️

 Jargon is central to the tech world.
 Oftentimes, tech people use jargon to confuse and overwhelm potential clients.
 They use big words and acronyms with hopes of impressing you.
 You shouldn’t have to deal with this nonsense.
-We’ve created some simple, cool videos and resources to help give you confidence as to help you select the most capable team to build your next tech project (website, apps, etc.)
+We’ve created some simple, cool videos and resources to help give you confidence to help you select the most capable team to build your next tech project (website, apps, etc.)